-Ryan J-W Smith is a critically acclaimed & world record holding poet, multi award-winning verse playwright, and successful business entrepreneur working professionally in the entertainment industry for over 25 years.
+Ryan J-W Smith, MA Law (Dist), is primarily: a legal scholar; a critically acclaimed & world record holding poet; a multi award-winning verse playwright, and successful business entrepreneur working professionally in the entertainment industry for over 25 years.

 “Reading through Ryan J-W Smith’s bio is a depressing affair.
 Read through it when you’re enjoying a particularly productive phase and it will still, more than likely, make you feel like a pathetic underachiever.
 Thing is, Smith doesn’t just do all these things – he does them exceptionally well.”

-To date, Smith has written over 1,750 Shakespearean sonnets - more sonnets that anyone else in known history (Shakespeare wrote 154).
+To date, Smith has written over 2,000 Shakespearean (aka 'English') sonnets - likely more sonnets that anyone else in known history (Shakespeare wrote 154).
 Smith's first 500 sonnets were published in 2012 in his unanimously praised book of spiritual self-development, 500 Shakespearean Sonnets.

 500 Shakespearean Sonnets: The Diary of a Poetic Quest for Truth